aimms/how-to/Articles/517/517-runtime-functions-with-arguments.rst

     .. image:: images/before-decl-sec-move.png
         :align: center

 #.
-A call to ``me::move`` to move the declaration section below the function looks as follows:
+A call to :aimms:func:`me::Move` to move the declaration section below the function looks as follows:

     .. code-block:: aimms
         :linenos: